crowdfavorite/wp-strtr/README.md

 * Style variables, definitions, and code comments are in place to allow for maintaining vertical rhythm
 * Some additional (but minimal) styles have been incorporated to reduce the time to go from zero to presentable
 * Fonts are sized with pixels rather than rems
+* Sidebar widgets use h3 headers rather than h3

 ## Requirements